 How Physical Therapy Can Help Sports Injuries

 Sports injury rehab is an individual process that requires effort and patience.
 In every case, you should seek medical attention for your injury as soon as possible.
 Delaying treatment often results in prolonged recovery times, greater amounts of pain and the need for more invasive treatments.
 In many cases, physical therapy can be used right after initial treatment to help speed recovery and limit pain.
 Some injuries may required targeted stretching and strength building.
 Others may require exercises focused on improving balance, proprioception and changing your running or walking gait to help your body heal and prevent further injury.
 In every case, even if you require surgery, your physical therapist will address your need for pain relief through manual therapy, strengthening, stretching, neuromuscular facilitation and modalities like ice, cold, electrical stimulation, ultrasound.
+The Class IV laser is being used for professional sports injuries.

 Regardless of how your injury happened, it is important to understand that “wait and see” is not a viable option for your recovery.
 It is important to seek medical care immediately and contact us to see if sports injury rehab is right for you.
 Visit us at Healing Hands Physical Therapy 58 Parkland Plaza, Suite 100, Ann Arbor, MI 48103.